-The programme is accredited by the IFoA.
+The MSc programme is accredited by the IFoA, but the Diploma programme is not.
 Students with an overall average of at least 65% in all courses taken and who pass (at D grade or higher) all courses taken at first attempt will be recommended for block exemptions from all subjects where they have attempted all the underlying exemption courses.